100 Thesis Defense Questions | Checklist by Chapter, Method, Data, Results, and Contribution

 What this page helps you do first

-Research background and significance questions
+Chapter-based questions for background and significance

 - Why did you choose this research topic?